Randall Edwards (politician): 1998 reelection and second term

 after supporting a measure to expand the charter school program over his stated reservations that their existence was necessitated by a failure to provide adequate funding to public schools.

-The legislature's work, of course, was not limited to education issues.
+The legislature's work was not limited to education issues.
 With Representative Jim Hill, (Republican-Hillsboro), Randall introduced a bill to require the Oregon Board of Medical Examiners to make a broad range of information about the state's physicians available online.
-Included would have been complaints filed against a doctor through a hospital peer review committee or internal review board, the Oregon Health Division or the state medical board, as well as pending malpractice claims.
+This would have included complaints filed against a doctor through a hospital peer review committee, internal review board, the Oregon Health Division, or the state medical board, as well as pending malpractice claims.

 He also joined a bipartisan coalition of 17 Democrats and 11 Republicans in sponsoring a ballot referendum that would require a three-fifths majority vote to pass constitutional amendments by initiative.
-The second-term legislator also sought to defuse a particularly controversial "defense of marriage" amendment to the state constitution then under consideration by offering an alternative measure which stripped from it language which also would have overturned an earlier court decision granting spousal benefits to same-sex partners of state employees.
-His attempt at compromise failed, the original referendum passed, and was approved by voters the following year.
+The second-term legislator also sought to defuse a particularly controversial "defense of marriage" constitutional amendment then under consideration by offering an alternative measure which removed language overturning an earlier court decision granting spousal benefits to same-sex partners of state employees.
+His attempt at compromise failed and the original referendum was approved by voters the following year.